Rivaroxaban (By mouth)

 - Take this medicine as directed, and take it at the same time each day.

-- If you cannot swallow the tablets, you may crush the 15 mg or 20 mg tablet and mix it with applesauce.
+- If you cannot swallow the tablets, you may crush the tablet and mix it with applesauce.
 Eat some food after you swallow the mixture.

-- Tube feeding: You may crush the 15 mg or 20 mg tablets and mix the medicine in 50 milliliters (mL) of water before giving it via the tube.
+- Tube feeding: You may crush the tablet and mix the medicine in 50 milliliters (mL) of water before giving it via the tube.
 This must be followed by a feeding.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.